-Free Ontario Cohabitation Agreement Template & Guide
+Free Ontario Cohabitation Agreement – Printable PDF & Word

 Ontario Cohabitation Agreement is a simple legal contract that protects unmarried couples who live together.
 If you are living with your partner in Ontario, this agreement helps you avoid future disputes about money, property, and responsibilities.

-Living together does not give you the same legal rights as marriage.
-Under Ontario law, common-law partners do not automatically share property.
 This is why having a clear written agreement is very important.
 It protects what you own, defines responsibilities, and prevents costly legal fights later.

 In Ontario, many couples live together without getting married.
 This is called a common-law relationship.
 While it may feel the same as marriage, the law treats it very differently.